-- 1. This report describes the licensed fishery for Patagonian toothfish (Dissostichus eleginoides) in the Australian Fishing Zone (AFZ) in Division 58.5.2.
-The area includes the AFZ surrounding Heard Island and McDonald Islands located on the Kerguelen Plateau between 50° - 56° S and 67° - 79° E. - 2.
-The fishery began in 1997 as a trawl fishery.
-Longline fishing was introduced in 2003 and both fishing methods continued until 2015, with an increasing proportion of longline fishing in each year. - 3.
-The fishery is managed by the Australian Fisheries Management Authority (AFMA) in accordance with the conservation measures adopted by CCAMLR and Australian Law.
+1. This report describes the licensed fishery for Patagonian toothfish (Dissostichus eleginoides) in the Australian Fishing Zone (AFZ) in Division 58.5.2.
+The area includes the AFZ surrounding Heard Island and McDonald Islands located on the Kerguelen Plateau between 50° - 56° S and 67° - 79° E.

+2. The fishery began in 1997 as a trawl fishery.
+Longline fishing was introduced in 2003 and both fishing methods continued to be used, with an increasing proportion of longline fishing in each year.
+Since 2015 trawling has occurred only for the annual randomised stratified trawl survey (RSTS).

+3. The fishery is managed by the Australian Fisheries Management Authority (AFMA) in accordance with the conservation measures adopted by CCAMLR and Australian Law.
 The annual catch limit is based on the management advice from CCAMLR.
-The current catch limits on the fishery for Dissostichus spp. in Division 58.5.2 are described in Conservation Measure (CM) 41-08. - 4.
-In 2015, the longline fishery was active from 15 April 2015 and the trawl fishery was open throughout the whole season.
-Seven vessels participated in the fishery in 2015: five vessels fished using longlines only, one vessel fished using trawl and one vessel fished using both longlines and trawls.
+The current catch limits on the fishery for Dissostichus spp. in Division 58.5.2 are described in Conservation Measure (CM) 41-08.

+4. In 2016, the longline fishery was active from 1 April 2016 and the trawl fishery was open throughout the whole season.
+Four vessels participated in the fishery in 2016: three vessels fished using longlines only and one vessel fished using both longlines and trawls.